Pinocchio's Revenge

-Pinocchio's Revenge is a 1996 American psychological slasher film written and directed by Kevin S. Tenney and distributed by Trimark Pictures.
+Pinocchio's Revenge is a 1996 American psychological horror film written and directed by Kevin S. Tenney and distributed by Trimark Pictures.
 It stars Rosalind Allen and Todd Allen and was released direct-to-video.
 The film's plot concerns a lawyer who brings home a wooden puppet that was found buried with a boy supposedly killed by his father.
 Her 8-year-old daughter Zoe sees the doll and takes it as her own.
 Soon accidents start happening and Jennifer struggles to find the cause as she begins to question her daughter's wellbeing and whether or not there may be something sinister to the doll.
 The movie is closer "to Don Mancini's original intent for Child's Play".

-Conceptualised as Bad Pinocchio, written as The Pinocchio Syndrome, shot as ‘Pinocchio’, and, finally, released on VHS and Laserdisc on 23rd September 1997.
+The film was conceptualized as Bad Pinocchio, written as The Pinocchio Syndrome, shot as Pinocchio, and released as Pinocchio's Revenge on VHS and Laserdisc on 23 September 1997.

 Plot

-Despite overwhelming evidence, Jennifer Garrick (Rosalind Allen), the lawyer defending convicted child murderer Vincent Gotto (Lewis Van Bergen), believes her client is not guilty and is hiding the identity of the real killer.
-A fellow attorney in Jennifer's office (Ron Canada) explains the presence of a large Pinocchio-type puppet sitting in her chair, previously buried by Gotto in his son's grave, as belatedly delivered evidence which she had earlier requisitioned.
-Intending to examine the puppet in the hope of finding a clue which might prevent Gotto's execution, Jennifer brings it home and her emotionally fragile daughter Zoe (Brittany Alyse Smith) mistakes it for a birthday gift.
+Despite overwhelming evidence, Jennifer Garrick, the lawyer defending convicted child murderer Vincent Gotto, believes her client is not guilty and is hiding the identity of the real killer.
+A fellow attorney in Jennifer's office explains the presence of a large Pinocchio-type puppet sitting in her chair, previously buried by Gotto in his son's grave, as belatedly delivered evidence which she had earlier requisitioned.
+Intending to examine the puppet in the hope of finding a clue which might prevent Gotto's execution, Jennifer brings it home and her emotionally fragile daughter Zoe mistakes it for a birthday gift.

 Zoe develops a relationship with the Pinocchio puppet and becomes unbalanced to an even greater degree.
 Trouble begins when Zoe's bully at school is pushed in front of a bus, which Zoe blames on Pinocchio trying to protect her.
-Soon after, Jennifer's boyfriend David Kaminsky (Todd Allen) is knocked down the basement stairs while babysitting Zoe, but is saved when she calls 9-1-1.
-Later, Zoe is at one of her therapy sessions when her psychiatrist, Dr. Edwards (Aaron Lustig), has to leave the room.
+Soon after, Jennifer's boyfriend David Kaminsky is knocked down the basement stairs while babysitting Zoe, but is saved when she calls 9-1-1.
+Later, Zoe is at one of her therapy sessions when her psychiatrist, Dr. Edwards, has to leave the room.
 Zoe begins talking with Pinocchio about who is to blame for David's accident, with each placing blame on the other.
 Jennifer and Dr. Edwards watch the argument through a video feed, seeing that Zoe is talking to herself.